VincentAdittama/membasuh-note/500 Social Media/Youtube/Scripts/First Project.md

 You clicked on this video because of one thing that I'm absolutely certain we have in common: we're avoiding finishing our music.
 Aud: "Erm, Actually, I'm just waiting for inspiration to strike before I finish this track" Oh PLEASE!
 Stop with the excuses!
 That "fire beat" you keep bragging about?
-It's nothing but hot air because you're too scared to actually finish it.
+It's nothing but an abandoned dream because you're too scared to actually finish it.
 Face it - you're paralyzed by fear, hiding behind "taking breaks" instead of doing the work.
-Until you actually export a finished WAV file, keep those Spotify fantasies buried in your project folder with the other 47 abandoned beats.
+Until you actually export to a finished WAV file, keep those Spotify fantasies buried in your project folder with the other 47 abandoned beats.

 ### Transition to nice guy